FAQs on biodiesel and Island Biodiesel Co-op

 Where can I access your fuel?

 The co-op currently has four "stations" for members.
 The exact location is shared only with co-op members, for security reasons.
 However, our stations are entirely in compliance with BC laws, and the police and fire departments are aware of our actions.
-Two of the stations are in or around Victoria city, one is in Sidney, and one is on a neighboring island.
+Two of the stations are in or around Victoria city, one is in Sidney, and one is in the Highlands.
 This information, including opening hours and logistics, is shared only with members.
 It is out hope one day that we can open a more public station, but until that happens, the semi-private ones remain our modus operandi.

 What about deliveries?